 Currently, all of our postings require Fellows that have at least a degree and some experience in legal areas.
 Most postings will expect a Fellow who is a qualified lawyer.
 Applications from individuals who do not have a law background will not be taken to the first round interview stage.

 Some referees will prefer to submit the references directly to the Fellowship team rather than via the applicant, references can be emailed to email@example.com by referees.
 Please make sure the applicants name is clearly referenced in the submission email.

 There are four stages to the recruitment for Fellows:

-Skype interviews – selected candidates will be invited to participate in a first round Skype interview in the weeks commencing 06 March and 13 March.
+Skype interviews – selected candidates will be invited to participate in a first round Skype interview in between 26 February and 17 March.
 Candidates are expected to be available on Skype at the agreed time.

-Panel interviews & group exercises - shortlisted candidates will be invited to attend a panel interview in person in Oxford at the end of April or beginning of May.
+Panel interviews & group exercises - shortlisted candidates will be invited to attend a panel interview in person in Oxford or Sub-Saharan Africa (location TBC), usually in May.
 The Oxford Policy Fellowship will provide visa and logistical support to candidates.

-Candidates who are invited to Oxford for the second-round panel interview will be reimbursed for their travel costs.
+Candidates who are invited for the second-round panel interview will be reimbursed for their travel costs.
 If they are coming from overseas, we will organise and pay for your airfares and local Oxford accommodation.

 The Oxford Policy Fellowship is a demand-driven programme, whereby participating governments come to us requesting a Fellow for certain Ministries that they feel would most benefit.
-We did not receive any requests from Ministries of Justice for the pilot of the Fellowship, and given the nature of the programme it is unlikely that we will be securing placements relating to Human Rights specifically.
+We have not received any requests from Ministries of Justice to date, and given the nature of the programme it is unlikely that we will be securing placements relating to Human Rights specifically.